relativitydev/relativity-trace-documentation/docs/administrator_guide/fields.md

 8. **Trace Data Transformations** – Multi-Object field tracking what data transformations have been applied to the document as part of ingestion

+`AI Extracted Text Cleansing` Data Transforms are not currently being added to this field when they are applied to a document.
+This will be fixed in a subsequent release. `Deduplication` Data Transforms will never be added to this field because deduplicated documents are not ingested into Relativity Trace.
+{: .warn}

 9. **Trace Monitored Individuals –** Multi-Object field tracking which Monitored Individuals are associated with each document

 10. **Trace Rules –** Multi-Object field tracking which Rules of type Alert matched a document